 Diversity = Creativity

-So, is this all about women’s rights?
-Some of it is, and rightly so, but this demonstrates a wider issue about diversity, which is not just about gender, but also about race, age, background or other aspects that might make us different.
+Diversity is not just about gender, but also race, age, neurodiversity, disabilities, upbringing or other aspects that might make us different.
 Embracing diversity in all sorts of ways is particularly vital for the design industry, because diversity fuels creativity.
-In terms of gender alone, teams with more women demonstrate higher collective intelligence and bigger innovative success.
+In terms of gender alone, teams with more women are shown to demonstrate higher collective intelligence and bigger innovative success.
 Diversity encourages the search for new information and perspectives.
 It leads to better decisions and a greater level of problem solving.

-It is cultural and organisational issues that prevent businesses from diversity.
-Cultural fit means familiarity, which doesn’t bode well for diversity, and in some organisations it is more important than professional skills.
-The other major problem is that we have unconscious bias, so whilst we might logically persuade ourselves that we understand and encourage diversity, we carry a very deep sense of preferring people that are just like us.
-The flip-side of that is that being amongst people who are not like us, can cause discomfort, inhibit our communication and make cohesion harder.
+Another major problem is that we all hold biases (even if we think we don’t), so whilst we might persuade ourselves that we understand and encourage diversity, we can continue to carry a very deeply held inner belief of preferring people that are just like us.
+And a consequence of that can mean that being amongst people who are not like us can cause discomfort.
+And if that happens without facilitation or support, it inhibits communication and make cohesion harder.

-So, we will only reap the rewards of diversity if we work to overcome it intentionally and strive to override our inner programming.
-If we don’t actively seek to widen the diversity of our teams, senior or otherwise, we will unintentionally exclude by default.
+So, we only reap the rewards of diversity if we work to overcome it intentionally and strive toward change.
+Because if we don’t actively seek to widen the diversity of our teams, we will unintentionally exclude by default.

 Speak-up: to encourage diversity you have to discuss it and open up the subject to other people around you.
 It needs to be visibly recognised, supported and celebrated.